 The Department of Neuroscience features a concentration of researchers studying a variety of model systems, from worms to humans, all dedicated to understanding basic mechanisms of brain development and function.
 With a long, rich history beginning with our roots as the Department of Anatomy, we were one of the first departments at the School of Medicine.
-The Department has twin missions of Research and Education as described in other sections of the site.
+The Department has twin missions of Research and Education.

 A collaborative community

-With over 40 joint faculty members, we value and promote collaboration throughout the university, with the goal of better understanding the brain as a whole.
-We support a culture of open science and collaboration, while also providing outstanding research facilities for members of the School of Medicine and the entire university.
+With more than 40 joint faculty members, the Department of Neuroscience values and promotes collaboration throughout the university, with the goal of better understanding the brain.
+We support a culture of open science and collaboration and provide outstanding research facilities for members of the School of Medicine and the entire university.

 We have a strong dedication to medical education in the fields of human anatomy, embryology and the nervous system.
 We are also committed to training the next generation of neuroscientists.
 Our department trains all of the School of Medicine’s MD and MD/PhD students in human anatomy.
 We also support postdocs and undergraduate students and contribute the the MD program’s recently revised Gateway Curriculum.